-The Group's trade receivables at the end of 2016 were EUR 3.0 thousand (2015: no trade receivables).
+The Group's had no trade receivables at the end of 2017 (2016: 3.0 thousand).
 No collateral security was received for trade receivables.

 Capital management

 Business planning includes assessing the adequacy of available capital in relation to the risks arising from business operations and the operating environment.